DarioDeMaio/team_management/readme.md

 - **Project Management**: Create, update, and delete projects.
 Assign multiple users to a project.
 - **Task Assignment**: Create and assign tasks to specific team members within a project.
 Each task includes a description, status, due date, and assigned user.
 - **Task Comments**: Add, view, and manage comments on specific tasks for collaboration and updates.
-- **Project Progress**: Track the status of ongoing projects and view all related tasks.

 ## Database Structure